-Fernando A. Kuipers is an associate professor working on Internet Science at Delft University of Technology (TU Delft).
-In 2004, he obtained his Ph.D. degree cum laude; the highest possible distinction at TU Delft.
+Fernando A. Kuipers is an associate professor and head of the Lab on Internet Science at Delft University of Technology (TU Delft).
+In 2004, he obtained his Ph.D. degree cum laude, the highest possible distinction at TU Delft.

-His research focus is on network optimization, network resilience, Quality of Service, and Quality of Experience and addresses problems in software-defined networking, optical networking, content distribution, and cyber-physical systems/infrastructures.
-His work on these subjects include distinguished papers at IEEE INFOCOM 2003, Chinacom 2006, IFIP Networking 2008, IEEE FMN 2008, IEEE ISM 2008, ITC 2009, IEEE JISIC 2014, and NetGames 2015.
+His research focus is on network optimization, network resilience, Quality of Service, and Quality of Experience and addresses problems in Software-Defined Networking, Tactile Internet, Internet-of-Things, and critical infrastructures.
+His work on these subjects include distinguished papers at IEEE INFOCOM 2003, Chinacom 2006, IFIP Networking 2008, IEEE FMN 2008, IEEE ISM 2008, ITC 2009, IEEE JISIC 2014, NetGames 2015, and EuroGP 2017.

-Fernando Kuipers is senior member of the IEEE, was a visiting scholar at Technion – Israel Institute of Technology (in 2009) and Columbia University in the City of New York (in 2016), and is board member of the IEEE Benelux chapter on communications and vehicular technology and of the Royal Netherlands Society of Engineers (KIVI), section Telecommunication.
+Fernando Kuipers is senior member of the IEEE, was a visiting scholar at Technion - Israel Institute of Technology (in 2009) and Columbia University in the City of New York (in 2016), and is Vice-Chair of the IFIP Working Group 6.2 on Network and Internetwork Architectures.

 SAMCRA: Enabling exact Quality-of-Service routing